jcausey-astate/CS2124_lecture_notes/content/11_Trees.md

 * The entry point into a tree is called the _**root**_.
 * Trees are (usually) drawn "upside down", with the root at the top.
-* Normally, we don’t draw the NULL pointers when we draw a tree... but we must remember that they are there.
+* Normally, we don’t draw the null pointers when we draw a tree... but we must remember that they are there.

 ---